Manage Windows Defender Antivirus updates and apply baselines

 The cloud-delivered protection is always on and requires an active connection to the Internet to function, while the protection updates generally occur once a day (although this can be configured).
 See the Utilize Microsoft cloud-provided protection in Windows Defender Antivirus topic for more details about enabling and configuring cloud-provided protection.

-Windows Defender AV requires monthly updates (known as "engine updates"), and will receive major feature updates alongside Windows 10 releases.
+Windows Defender Antivirus requires monthly updates (known as "engine updates" and "platform updates"), and will receive major feature updates alongside Windows 10 releases.

 You can manage the distribution of updates through Windows Server Update Service (WSUS), with System Center Configuration Manager, or in the normal manner that you deploy Microsoft and Windows updates to endpoints in your network.